tlhunter/node-autotile/README.md

 # Autotile

 This library accepts a 2D array of truthy/falsey values representing the floor of a game level.
-This library returns a 2D array of numbers corresponding to the spritemap offset which should then be used.
+This library returns a 2D array of numbers corresponding to the tileset offset which should then be used.

 * Graphics by [Buch](https://opengameart.org/content/dungeon-tileset)
 * Algorithm by [Sonny Bone](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673)